 I always have mine running around 11pm every day, as I've usually completed most of the changes I want to make to my site for the day by then, i.e. updated blog posts, uploaded new images etc.

-So there you have it folks, a simple, cost effective way to backup your WordPress website or your blog.
-Now you can sleep better at night, and won’t have to worry about logging into your computer the next morning only to find out your site has been ransacked!
+So there you have it folks, a simple, cost-effective way to back up your WordPress website or your blog.
+Now you should be able to sleep better at night, and not have to worry about logging into your computer the next morning only to find out your site has been ransacked, right?

-What are you doing to backup your blog?
+What are you doing to back up your WordPress site today?